top of page

 Dissecting metastatic organotropism associated with distinct clinical outcomes

 While the genetic landscape of primary and metastatic cancers is now well understood, it remains unclear how early genetic events determine invasive capacity and metastasis of various cancers, including melanoma.
 It is also unknown why some tumors have a preference to metastasize to one organ over another.
 To delineate these fundamental questions, we apply single-cell genomics and imaging to defined genetic models of human and murine cancer precursors in tissue-engineered and pre-clinical in vivo models.
 Among metastatic niches, we are particularly interested in the brain and liver metastases, which are associated with lower drug response rates and major causes for morbidity and mortality across cancers.
-The lab is currently funded through NIH grants to study these mechanisms (R37CA258829; R21CA263381)
+The lab is currently funded through NIH grants (R37CA258829; R01CA280414) and the Pershing Square Sohn Foundation to study these mechanisms

 3.png